Air Canada ranks last for on-time performance in North America

 Canada's other major airline, WestJet, placed seventh in North America with a score of 69 per cent.

+"When I joined the industry, good OTP was 75 per cent-plus," said Willy Boulter, a Cirium advisory board member and 35-year aviation veteran.

-Meanwhile, Delta Air Lines came first at 85 per cent, followed by Alaska Airlines at 82 per cent.
+Targets have gone up since.
+Delta Air Lines came first with an on-time performance (OTP) of 85 per cent, followed by Alaska Airlines at 82 per cent.

+Better technology in areas ranging from jet engines to air traffic control have made on-time goals more achievable than ever, said Boulter.

 Other, smaller airlines in Canada and the U.S. may have had worse on-time records than Air Canada's, but weren't included in the report due to their size.